A selection of work

 Lore of the MobLand

-We rebranded the pub signage and interior, oil paintings of the family, branded coasters, beer taps, signage, and crafted a bespoke gangster-themed food and drink menu.
+We crafted the pub signage and interior, oil paintings of the family, branded coasters, beer taps, signage, a bespoke gangster-themed food and drink menu, and even had the florist from the TV series provide extravagant flowers & vases.

 We had a meet & greet with actors from the show, a cast of waiters and bouncers in character, personalised signet rings, quotes from the series written on the chalkboards, an Irish trad band, and Yard Act, who appear on the soundtrack, performing live as headliners.